Authenticate via the JFrog CLI

 Browser login (jf login) | Yes | No | Interactive developer workflows |

-OIDC token exchange (jf eot) | No | Yes | OIDC-based CI (GitHub Actions, Azure, etc.) |
+OIDC token exchange (jf eot) | No | Yes | OIDC-based CI (GitHub Actions, Azure, and others) |

 Environment variables (JFROG_URL + JFROG_ACCESS_TOKEN) | No | Yes | Override config per run |